xiaoyudi-China/Yuudee2/CONTRIBUTING.md

 * Good pull requests, such as patches, improvements, and new features, are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.
 * Please ask first if somebody else is already working on this or the core developers think your feature is in-scope for Cboard.
 Generally always have a related issue with discussions for whatever you are including.
+* Keep on using pull requests for your next contributions even though you own write permissions.

 ## Clone the repository